×

 Swot Analysis of "Qualtrics (C)" written by Doug J. Chung, James M. Lattin includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Qualtrics Null facing as an external strategic factors.
 Some of the topics covered in Qualtrics (C) case study are - Strategic Management Strategies, Sales and Sales & Marketing.

-Some of the macro environment factors that can be used to understand the Qualtrics (C) casestudy better are - – increasing government debt because of Covid-19 spendings, digital marketing is dominated by two big players Facebook and Google, central banks are concerned over increasing inflation, increasing transportation and logistics costs, technology disruption, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing energy prices, competitive advantages are harder to sustain because of technology dispersion, challanges to central banks by blockchain based private currencies, etc
+Some of the macro environment factors that can be used to understand the Qualtrics (C) casestudy better are - – increasing inequality as vast percentage of new income is going to the top 1%, increasing household debt because of falling income levels, banking and financial system is disrupted by Bitcoin and other crypto currencies, cloud computing is disrupting traditional business models, digital marketing is dominated by two big players Facebook and Google, increasing energy prices, talent flight as more people leaving formal jobs, challanges to central banks by blockchain based private currencies, increasing transportation and logistics costs, etc

 12 Hrs